datastax/graph-examples/fraud/README.md

 put /local/path/to/data/orderChargebacks.csv /data/
 ```

-Then build the scala class with the [pom.xml]:
+Then build the scala class with the [pom.xml](pom.xml):

 ```
 mvn clean package
 ```

-Then run it with
+Then run it with:

 ```
 dse spark-submit --class com.datastax.fraud.DataImport target/data-import-1.0-SNAPSHOT.jar